-6.8.
-Time stamps as a security control
+6.8 Time-Stamping

 Requests created within CMP and CRS protocol (chapter 6.1.3) do not require signing with trusted time.
 In the case of any other messages exchanged between Certum's certification authority, the Primary Registration Authority and a subscriber, it is recommended to apply time stamps.
 Time stamps are created within Certum system in accordance with the recommendation RFC 3161 and Microsoft AuthenticodeTM technology.
 Timestamps are issued in accordance with Timestamping Authority Policy (document is available on-line in the repository).